Before scrolling down, click play on the Youtube link above to hear a selection of our favourite Afrobeats tracks, which inspired this article

 We are somehow on the cusp of an African Renaissance, facilitated by the instantaneous communication of audio-visual information, and diaspora connections to the world’s cultural capitals.

-2018 will see the arrival of supercool African superhero Black Panther in a Marvel Studios super production.
+2018 sees the arrival of supercool African superhero Black Panther in a Marvel Studios super production.
 Albeit in Marvel fashion, Black Panther addresses clichés, the superhero is a prince the hidden kingdom of Wakanda, the richest country in the world with super advanced technology.

 This article was written following extensive discussions about Afrobeats, Brazil, and the potential rise of Africa’s influence between me, George Howell, and brazilian stylist Tai Brum.
 We live in Rio de Janeiro, and are working to grow Afrobeats, and African cultural influence here.